ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-After that we can go into any explorer and see 12 outgoing transactions on our wallet.
-We also can call GET method `processed?` with the query_id we had in the console and get `-1` (true), which means that our request has been processed.
+After this process is completed it is possible to look up our wallet and verify that 12 outgoing transactions were sent on our wallet.
+Is it also possible to call the `processed?` GET method using the query_id we initially used in the console.
+If this request has been processed correctly it provides a result of `-1 `(true).

 ## 🏁 Conclusion

-This tutorial studied wallets in TON Blockchain within the smallest details.
-At the same time, we learned how to create external and internal messages ourselves without using pre-prepared library methods.
+This tutorial provided us with a better understanding of how different wallet types operate on TON Blockchain.
+It also allowed us to learn how to create external and internal messages without using predefined library methods.

-This helps us not only to be independent on libraries but also to understand the structure of TON Blockchain better.
-Additionally, we learned how to use the high-load wallet and analysed a lot of details about various operations with different types of data.
+This helps us to be independent of using libraries and to understand the structure of TON Blockchain in a more in-depth way.
+We also learned how to use high-load wallets and analyzed many details to do with different data types and various operations.

 ## 🧩 Next Steps

-After thoroughly studying this tutorial, I recommend that you familiarize yourself with the following documents in more detail.: [ton.pdf](https://ton.org/ton.pdf) and [tblkch.pdf](https://ton.org/tblkch.pdf).
+Reading the documentation provided above is a complex undertaking and it’s difficult to understand the entirety of the TON platform.
+However, it is a good exercise for those passionate about building on the TON.
+Another suggestion is to begin learning about how how to write smart contracts on TON by consulting the following resources: [FunC Overview](https://docs.ton.org/develop/func/overview), [Best Practices](https://docs.ton.org/develop/smart-contracts/guidelines), [Examples of Smart Contracts](https://docs.ton.org/develop/smart-contracts/examples), [FunC Cookbook](https://docs.ton.org/develop/func/cookbook)

-It will be hard to understand everything, but it will be very useful in any case.
-Next, you can start learning how to write smart contracts: [FunC Overview](https://docs.ton.org/develop/func/overview), [Best Practices](https://docs.ton.org/develop/smart-contracts/guidelines), [FunC Cookbook](https://docs.ton.org/develop/func/cookbook)
+Additionally, it is recommended that readers familiarize themselves with the following documents in more detail: [ton.pdf](https://ton.org/ton.pdf) and [tblkch.pdf](https://ton.org/tblkch.pdf) documents.

 ## 📬 About the Author

-If you have any issues or suggestions, you can always write to me on [Telegram](https://t.me/aspite) (@SpiteMoriarty).
-Also, you can visit my [GitHub](https://github.com/aSpite).
+If you have any questions, comments, or suggestions please reach out to the author of this documentation section on [Telegram](https://t.me/aspite) (@SpiteMoriarty) or [GitHub](https://github.com/aSpite).

 ## 📖 See Also